 So when I was an inpatient for several months in a hospital with no television, no internet access, or my mobile phone, you can see why this was one of my main worries.
-Yes, I would be living somewhere totally new, full of people and none of which I knew, but my main concerns at the time were mainly how I’d watch the football.
+Yes, I would be living somewhere totally new, full of people I didn't know, but my main concerns at the time were mainly how I’d watch the football.

 While perhaps most young people aren’t as obsessional as I was, we’ve all grown up in a world totally connected to one another through the internet and mobile phones.
 When many mental health hospitals will take that away from you, it can be quite a change.
 To prepare you for any difficulties you may have staying connected as an inpatient, here are five things I did during my time in hospital.

 Where I was staying, all the daily papers would be delivered each morning.
 My way of finding out what was happening in the world soon went from refreshing my phone, to reading about it all the next day.

 Newspapers were a good way of not only passing the time, but also keeping my mind focused in a more relaxed manner.
 Requesting a newspaper to be delivered each morning might be something you can ask staff, while many patients might be allowed out during the day to go shopping both supervised and unsupervised.
 There’s no harm in asking, and any up-to-date reading material can quickly become something to look forward to during the week.